naouar/tensorhub/README.md

 ### Subclassing Interface
 The Subclassing API provides a define-by-run interface for advanced research.
 Create a class for your model, then write the forward pass imperatively.
-Easily author custom layers, activations, and training loops.
-We will be using Subclassing to implement all models since it gives more control for advanced research and ability to write custom layers, activations, losses, training loops etc.
+Easily **author custom layers**, **activations**, **training loop** and much more.
+We will be using Subclassing to implement all models since it gives more control for advanced research.

 ```
 class MyModel(tf.keras.Model):